 In this lecture, you will learn to differentiate Flipped Learning and Traditional Learning.
 The instructional video will provide you with basic definition of Flipped Learning and introduce you to a 3-step approach to design Flipped Learning.

-Please also spend some time to read two additional articles about Flipped Learning.
+Please also spend some time to read three additional articles about Flipped Learning.

 The first article is "The four pillars of F-L-I-P" by the Flipped Learning Network.
 This article suggests that in order to successfully use Flipped Learning in the classroom, teachers need to incorporate four pillars into their practice: Flexible environment, Learning culture, Intentional Content, and Professional Educator.
 The article will help you prepare your mindset as you plan to use Flipped Learning in your course.